micahgodbolt/micahgodbolt.com/src/posts/2017/css-is-easy-pt1.md

 ### One Platform Multiple Systems

 Another difficult challenge you might come across happens when you need to support multiple systems, or multiple versions of the same system on a single platform.
-One of the larger ommisions in the CSS spec is a way to properly scope, or contain styles.
+One of the larger omissions in the CSS spec is a way to properly scope, or contain styles.
 In JavaScript we can simply `var myModule = require('someModule')` and we get all of `someModule` available to us inside of the `myModule` variable.
-So if we require two different modules that include a `unicorn` variable, we don't have to worry about which `unicorn` our code uses, as they'll both be scopeed under their import variable.
+So if we require two different modules that include a `unicorn` variable, we don't have to worry about which `unicorn` our code uses, as they'll both be scoped under their import variable.
 Unfortunately, this is not the case with CSS.

 CSS is by nature global, and because of the cascade, if you import two CSS files that both have `.unicorn` defined, the file that loads second will win.
 Most major frameworks have gotten around this by adding a prefix to their classes, such as `.xyz-unicorn`.
 While this might solve the problem of two different frameworks working together, what happens if you have an application that needs to support multiple versions of the __same__ framework on the same page?
-There are few possible solutionss to this problem, but only one that really makes 100% sense.
+There are few possible solutions to this problem, but only one that really makes 100% sense.

 #### Scope styles inside a parent class

 Using Sass it's pretty easy to import a whole mess of styles inside of a single scoping class.

 ```scss
 // my-styles.scss
 .unicorn {...}